 The study of current health issues and methods of teaching health education at the elementary, middle, and secondary school level.
 It will include study of the consolidated School Health Program, health education programs and curriculum, personal and community health issues.
-Prerequisite or co-requisite HHP 220.
-Fall.
+Fall